 - Longest nap on record

 - Number of date nights the new parents have had

 - Greatest consecutive number of steps taken

 - Number of airline flights survived by parents

 Is this too much work?
 Are you overwhelmed?
 Does sending cards make you happy or bum you out?

-note: we are affiliates of tiny prints and minted and shop there ourselves.
+note: we are affiliates of tiny prints and shop there ourselves.